 This ITS sets out the priorities where more detailed plans and project scopes are to be developed.
-All priorities will involve working with the community, and many involve working with Victorian Government and other key stakeholders.
-Each priority area will be supported by an annual action plan which will develop, test, review and refine specific actions over the course of the five-year planning period, taking onboard learnings from interactions with the community, the Victorian Government and other stakeholders.
+All priorities will involve working with the community including through project-specific public consultation, and many involve working with the Victorian Government and other key stakeholders.
+Each priority area will be supported by an annual action plan, which will develop, test, review and refine specific actions over the course of the five-year planning period.
 The timeline below provides an overview, with details to be refined in the annual action plan.

-High-level timeline Financial Year ending in June 2025 2026 2027 2028 2029 1.1.1 Advocate on public transport se ervices 1.1.2 Advocate on stops 1.2.1 Work with Victorian Government on traffic flow 1.2.2 Apply Street Design Guidelines 2.1.1, 2.1.2 Improve transport for cer ntres and neighbourhoods 2.1.3 Review all-ability parking and develop next steps 2.2.1 (a) Complete Rosstown Rail Tra 2.2.1 (b) Advance design / planning, then advocate for cycle trails 3.1.1 (a) Advance then advocate for S South Road cycle project 3.1.1 (b) Improve existing assets for a active travel 3.1.2 Improve cycle confidence and s 3.2.1 (a) Develop neighbourhood safe 3.2.1 (b) Develop position on comme ercial e-mobility 4.1.1 (a), (b), (c) Encourage positive b pehaviours for greener travel 4.1.1 (d) Promote new trams and tra ins 4.1.2, 4.2.1(a) Develop guidelines on cycle parking and EV charging 4.2.1 (b) Develop and issue EoI for co ommercial EV charging 4.2.2 Advocate for Zero Emission Bus 4.2.3 Continue with Council EV transi ition 5.1.1, 5.1.2, 5.2.1, 5.2.2 strengthen C Council capability
+HIGH LEVEL TIMELINE FINANCIAL YEAR ENDING IN JUNE 2025 2026 2027 2028 2029 1.1.1 Advocate on public transport service es 1.1.2 Advocate on stops 1.2.1 Work with Victorian Government on Smarter Roads program 1.2.2 Apply Street Design Guidelines 2.1.1, 2.1.2 Improve transport for centres and neighbourhoods 2.1.3 Review all-ability parking and develo op next steps 2.2.1 (a) Complete Rosstown Rail Trail in nprovements 2.2.1 (b) Advance design/planning, then a dvocate for cycle trails 3.1.1 (a) Develop major bike lanes 3.1.1 (b) Improve existing assets for active e travel 3.1.2 Undertake cycle safety research and d address barriers including confidence 3.2.1 (a) Develop neighbourhood safety in nitiatives 3.2.1 (b) Develop position on commercia l e-mobility 4.1.1 Encourage positive behaviours for g reener travel 4.1.1 (d) Promote new trams and trains 4.1.2, 4.2.1(a) Develop guidelines on cycle e parking and EV charging 4.2.1 (b) Develop and issue EoI for comm nercial EV charging 4.2.2 Advocate for zero emission buses 4.2.3 Continue with Council EV transitio n 5.1.1, 5.1.2, 5.2.1, 5.2.2 strengthen Counc il capability